ahmerb/typescript-sequelize-article/article.md

 $ yarn start
 ```

 We now have a very simple Express app.
-Take a look at `app.ts`.
+Take a look at `src/app.ts`.
+This is the only source file.
 It just defines a single request handler that returns the json `{ message: 'hello, world' }` and then tells Express to listen on port 3000.
+We've also set up a basic Typescript project with tslint too.
+These are set up in the files `tsconfig.json` and `tslint.json`.
+We've also installed the packages `@types/sequelize` and `@types/express`.
+These are the Typescript definitions for Sequelize and Express.

 ## Models, models, models